trinker/RandomCaseEffect/README.md

 on myself.
 I needed a sentence and decided to make a minimal R function to randomly alter case:

+    #' Randomly Change the Case of Letters Within Words
+    #'
+    #' Following Mayall, Humphreys, & Olson (1997), this function randomly
+    #' converts a proportion of lower case letters to upper case.
+    #'
+    #' @param x A vector of text strings to upper case.
+    #' @param prop A proportion of graphemes to change the case of.
+    #' @param wrap An integer value of how wide to wrap the strings.
+Using the default
+    #' \code{NULL} disables this feature.
+    #' @param \ldots ignored.
+    #' @return Prints wrapped lines with internal graphemes randomly converted to
+    #' upper case.
+    #' @references
+    #' Mayall, K., Humphreys, G. W., & Olson, A. (1997).
+Disruption to word or letter
+    #' processing?: The origins of case-mixing effects.
+Journal of Experimental Psychology:
+    #' Learning, Memory, and Cognition, 23(5), 1275-1286.
+10.1037/0278-7393.23.5.1275
+    #' @export
     random_upper <- function(x, prop = .5, wrap = NULL, ...){

         stopifnot(prop > 0 & prop <= 1)